gersonmoraes/dryunit/README.md

   ]
 ​```

-If you just need to detect tests from one file, you can skip the command line and add the code above at the end of your main executable, with a slight change: `detection = "file".
+If you just need to detect tests from one file, you can skip the command line and add the code above at the end of your main executable, with a slight change: `detection = "file"`.

 ### Under the hood